johnwason/vcpkg-action/README.md

     # vcpkg revision to checkout
     # A valid git ref; if empty, it defaults to the latest vcpkg stable release.
     revision: ''
+    # GitHub token to authenticate API requests.
+This is necessary to determine vcpkg version to checkout
+    # Recommended to use ${{ github.token }}
+    token: ''

 ```